 What do you want to accomplish on social media?
 Think about how you can provide value, gain trust and build your brand loyalty.
 It takes time.
 Learn the language and the nuances of each platform.
 Learn how people engage on each, and learn how and when to post that valuable content and when to ask for a sale.

 The blog over at Hootsuite is a great resource for all things social media.
 Also, check out the book, "Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World" by Gary Vaynerchuck to learn more about the language and how to plan a strategy for using each platform.
 Social Media Examiner is also a great resource.
 They post lots of tips and even have a free industry report to download.

-Social media is all about the visuals.
+Social media marketing is all about the visuals.
 Videos, images, infographics, and photos get more likes, shares, and comments than text alone.
 Have you thought about how you are going to generate your graphics?
 What about the content?
 What kind of information do you want to post?
 A daily special?
 A valuable article that you wrote?
 Are you going to blog, make videos, do a podcast that you can share?
 Thinking about some of these things ahead of time could mean the difference between posting once or twice and letting the account die, or being active and engaging with your audience.